GeheimWaffe/ReleveExtractor/README.md

 I have discovered that only this way works

 ### How to install
+- navigate to the subfolder /dist
-- run the command pip-install
+- run pip install <name of the wheel>

 ### How to test
 Once you're done you just have to call in the terminal the name of your entry point